ibm-mas/gitops-demo/README.md

 ## Configure License File for Maximo Application Suite Core Platform

-The `mas gitops-cluster` function will create a new secret `<account>/<cluster>/<instance>/license` in AWS Secrets Manager containing your license file for use by MAS.
+The `mas gitops-cluster` function will create a new secret `<account>/<cluster>/<instance>/license` in AWS Secrets Manager containing your license file for use by the MAS instance we are about to install.

-In a new terminal session, run the following command to copy your MAS License file into the MAS CLI container:
+In a **new** terminal session, run the following command to copy your MAS License file into the MAS CLI container:

 ```bash
 # The path to your MAS license file (.lic extension)